Tenants' Security Deposit Rights in California

-1. Is There a Security Deposit Limit in California?
+What Is the Security Deposit Limit in California?

 No, in California, you cannot make a security deposit as nonrefundable.

-In California, the landlord is responsible for storing the tenant’s security deposit, but there are no specific rules for doing so.
+California landlords are responsible for storing the tenant’s security deposit during the tenancy, but there are no specific rules for doing so.
 The landlord does not have to hold the security deposit in a separate bank account and is not required to pay the tenant interest on the security deposit.

-In California, the landlord is not required to provide the tenant written notice after receipt of the security deposit.
+No. Under California law, the landlord is not required to provide the tenant with written notice after receipt of the security deposit.

-5. What Are Some Reasons You Can Keep a Tenant's Security Deposit in California?
+5 Reasons California Landlords Can Keep a Tenant's Security

-In California, you may be able to keep all or a portion of a tenant’s security deposit for the following reasons:
+In California, a landlord may be able to keep all or a portion of a tenant’s security deposit for the following reasons:

-7. When Must You Return a Tenant’s Security Deposit in California?
+Rules for Returning a Tenant’s Security Deposit in California

 A California landlord must return the tenant’s security deposit within 21 days of tenant move-out.
 This notice must include an itemized statement indicating: